x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ```

 #### The `for each` loop
 The `for each` loop is much like the `for/in` loop.
-Instead of iterating through the properties, it iterates throught the values of those properties.
+Instead of iterating through the properties, it iterates through the values of those properties.
 ```js
 let o = {one: 1, two: 2, three: 3};
 for each (let v in o) console.log(v);